 Young Holly Breen makes a terrible mistake (embezzling from the arts organization that employs her) and is left with nothing but shame.
 Her new friends in the arts community drop her like a bad habit.
 Her boyfriend?
 You can’t see buddy for dust.
-Only her disreputable family will take her calls – but she sure doesn’t want to call them.
+Only her disreputable family will take her calls – thanks but no thanks.

 Salvage has 124 people.
-But there’s work to be had in the nearest market town, population 2,500.
+But Holly has to support herself and she finds work in the nearest market town, population 2,500.
 Irony of ironies, the job is with the local detachment of the RCMP, taking calls, handling the front desk.
 Holly gets the job even though she tells the truth about her transgression.
 But the officers in this detachment aren’t easily shocked.

 A dramatic series for television.
 Written by Rosemary House.
 Produced by Rosemary House and Mary Sexton.
 In early stage development with Corus Group (Global) and the Canada Media Fund.